dbak91/RdpOneClick/README.md

 - Since this is a security pop up it is automating it may get blocked one day.
 The intention to increase security a little bit is to ensure the machine name the user expects is still in the rdp file by adding a new "connectTo" parameter and verifying the rdp matches.
 This atleast means the user has passed and checked the machine hasnt changed. (tbd)

-## In action

-Youtube    watch?v=VETpTN30J1Y

-## Version differences
-#### V6.0
-The first version to both **support every windows language** and use a dictionary of top ten languages for user/error messages.

-#### V5.0
-Now with a easy to use GUI set up wizard

-#### V4.0
-The first NET 4.8 dependant version and the first version to automate the clicking by button name.
-Flaws:
-- NET 4.8 must be installaled.
-(Already present on most moderrn systems)

-#### V3.0 / V3.2
-This is the first c# versions and the last 2 versions based on clicking at x and y coordinates as oppose to button name
-Note:
-- These have not been tested thoroughly for dependencies.
-The target was NET 8.0 framework so it is possible NET 8 may be required.
-Flaws:
-- Click locations require fixed resolution so any resolution change (such as going from wfh to office) will need their own shortcuts.

-#### V2.0
-This is the last self contained visual basic version.
-Flaws:
-- Large file size and slow to start until cached.
 ## **Modes**

 #### Path mode (V4.0+)